dotnet/runtimelab/src/docs/process-binding.md

 - `open` Swift classes need to be handled differently from `public` swift classes.
 - Structs and enums that are `@frozen` are passed differently from structs that are not.
-- Structs and enums that contain or may contain non-blitable members need to be defined differently.
+- Structs and enums that contain or may contain non-blittable members need to be defined differently.
 - Enums come in different forms that lend themselves to different representations in C#.
 - C# doesn't have methods or properties on enums so those need to be put into extension methods.
 - Any protocol implementation in C# will need proxy types in both C# and Swift